pederund/BAN400_project/README.md

 # R interface to Avinor flight data

-In this project we have collected real time flight data and created a shiny app that visualizes departures and arrivals for Norwegian airports.
+In this project we have collected real time flight data and created a shiny app that visualizes departures and arrivals for airports owned by Avinor.
 We have separated the process into two scripts.
-The first, “flight data”, collects the data from Avinor’s own homepage, while the second one creates the app.
+The first, “flight_data.R”, collects the data from Avinor’s own service called "Flydata", while the second one, "avinor_shiny.R" creates the app.
 The goal has been to replicate the homepage of Avinor (https://avinor.no/flyplass/oslo/flyinformasjon/avganger/).
 The final product should look something like this: